Core Idea

 - Substitutability: Modules can be replaced or upgraded without affecting the entire system

-- Isolation of Change: Changes within one module do not cascade to other modules, provided interfaces remain stable
+- Isolation of Change: Changes within one module do not cascade to others, provided interfaces remain stable

 - Deployment Flexibility: Modules can potentially be deployed as separate units, enabling distributed architectures